FreeMasen/wasm_tutorial/docs/steps/06-rust+wasm.md

     - Glue code
     - c and c++ constructs (file system, etc)
 <div class="explain">
-Rust can be compiled to this "target" by passing cargo the <code>--target</code> flag with an argument describing where the code will actually be run called a triplet.
+Rust can be compiled to this "target" by passing cargo the <code>--target</code> flag with an argument describing where the code will actually be run, called a triplet.
 We can use the triplet <code>wasm32-unknown-emscripten</code> to generate this kind of module.
 </div>

 ```bash